lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-07-Memories_first_exposure.md

 invented by [John Conway](https://royalsocietypublishing.org/doi/10.1098/rsbm.2021.0034).
 I decided to do this in BASIC, using a small array and lots of nested loops.
-Also through Gardner I came across the [game of Nim](https://en.wikipedia.org/wiki/Nim), for which perfect play can be got by a simple algorithm.
+Also through Gardner I came across the [game of Nim](https://en.wikipedia.org/wiki/Nim), for which perfect play can be had by a simple algorithm.
 This may be the first decent program I ever wrote.

 I loved writing code.
 Once I had finished a program and it could no longer be improved, my task was to find some other project.